Up (film series): Peter

 Peter Davies went to the same middle-class Liverpool suburban school as Neil, who, like Peter, wanted to be an astronaut.
 Peter drifted through university, and by age 28, he was an underpaid and seemingly uninspired school teacher.
 Peter dropped out of the series after 28, following a tabloid press campaign against him after he criticised the government of Margaret Thatcher in his interview.
 The director's commentary for 42 revealed that he later divorced, took up study of the law, became a lawyer, remarried, had children and moved back to Liverpool.
 He returned in 56 to promote his band, the Liverpool-based country-influenced The Good Intentions; the group was still together, although one member had died, in 63.

+By 70 Up, Peter was working full-time as a writer and musician.
+He said that appearing in the series had helped promote both the band's records and his writing.